aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

-# Building Blue Green deployment using Amazon API Gateway
+# Zero downtime blue/green deployments with Amazon API Gateway

-This sample application demonstrates a Blue-Green deployment pattern for serverless applications using Amazon API Gateway custom domain names and API mapping.
+This sample application demonstrates a blue/green deployment pattern for serverless applications using Amazon API Gateway custom domain names and API mapping.
 The solution showcases zero-downtime deployments for regional REST APIs implemented with API Gateway and AWS Lambda, deployed using SAM (Serverless Application Model) templates.

 ## Table of Contents